What Is Management of Change in Aviation SMS

 Knowing the reason for your change is the starting point for your change management operation.
 It’s extremely important to get this part right.
 It involves asking yourself, “What is the reason we are making this change.”

-The simple answer isn’t always the best answer.
+The simple answer isn’t always the best.
 For example, in the case of adopting a new aircraft, your answer might be, “We are making this change to implement a new aircraft.”
 But there likely is a deeper answer, such as:

 - Existing aircraft fleet is beginning to age;